bar3bon3/tl-poke-search/README.md

 ## Troubleshooting

-If you are having any issues running the Dockerized version of the application you can always run the frontend and the backend individually by follwing the instructions provided in each folder:
+If you are having any issues running the Dockerized version of the application you can always run the frontend and the backend individually by follwing the instructions provided in each README:

 - [poke-search-backend/README.md](poke-search-backend/README.md)
 - [poke-search-frontend/README.md](poke-search-frontend/README.md)